udacity/RL-Quadcopter/README.md

 - **VMWare**: The default setting should work.
 To verify, with the VM runnning, go to the Virtual Machine menu > Network Adapter.
 NAT should be selected.
 - **VirtualBox**:
-  1. In the VirtualBox Manager, go to Global Tools (top-right corner) > Host Network Manager.
+  1. In the VirtualBox Manager, go to Global Tools (top-right corner, above the penguin) > Host Network Manager.
   2. Create a new Host-only Network.
 You can leave the default settings, e.g. Name = "vboxnet0", Ipv4 Address/Mask = "192.168.56.1/24", and DHCP Server enabled.
   3. Switch back to Machine Tools, and with your VM selected, open its Settings.
   4. Go to the Network tab, change "Attached to" (network type) to "Host-only Adapter", and pick "vboxnet0" from the "Name" dropdown.